 If I am happy, do I believe that I will lose everything that’s good?

 Rate your answers between 1 and 10, with 10 being a resounding yes.
 If your ratings are high, then it’s possible you have cherophobia.

 All your fears are based on your beliefs.
 The same applies to your fear of being happy.
 The trick is identifying the beliefs that cause you to develop a fear of happiness.
 I always take my client back to their childhood as that is where most, if not all, our beliefs stem from.

-With my client who spoke of her aversion to happiness, she easily identified her fear came from her mother.
-From a very young age, she remembered her mother always saying “something will go wrong” whenever her mother was having a good time.
+With my client who spoke of her aversion to happiness, she could easily identify that her fear came from her mother.
+From a very young age, she remembered her mother always saying “Something will go wrong” whenever her mother was having a good time.
 And, her predictions always came right!

 A negative belief naturally results in negative expectations, reinforcing for my client and her maternal family members that being happy was surely going to result in being unhappy pretty soon afterward!